restful-news/restful-news.github.io/usage.md

 ```

 ### Searching news
-This (and other requests for data) requires that the token from User Authentication be passed in.
-This is included in the authorization header which requires your bearer token(referred to as the JWT token above).
+To search for news (and other requests for data) you need the jwt token.
+This should be included in the authorization header as shown below.
 ```bash
 curl --request GET \
 --url 'http://api.restfulnews.com/search?topics=australia&companyids=woolworths&start_date=2011-02-22T23:39:03.000Z&end_date=2018-02-22T23:39:03.000Z' \